Purple Dead-Nettle

 Mechanical

-- Hand-pull before it goes to seed.
+- Purple dead-nettle can be pulled up by hand before it goes to seed.

 - When tilling, be sure to prevent machinery from spreading root fragments to new sites.